tzwalker/xrays/python/ReadMe.txt

 			# one scan is being processed for a given beamtime

-Home file info:

-	# ele_iios calculated using iio_vs_depth_simulation.py
-		# Cu, Cd_L, and Te_L iios of CdTe layer found by typing in each element,
-		# and taking the average of the resulting iio vs. depth array.
-		# attenuation by upstream Mo and ZnTe accounted
-	# should make a ReadMe for that file...

 Debugging notes:
 for clustering.get_mask(sample_dicts, mask_channel, element_list, number_of_clusters)
 # note: the label array of the clustered